Diksha-003/invoice-generator/README.md

 # Invoice generator
 A simple invoice generator using python.
 # Create an Invoice with Python
-To create an Invoive with python I have used basics of python with the help of an article by aman.kharwal.
+To create an Invoice with python I have used basics of python with the help of an article by aman.kharwal.
 I have used f-strings so if it doesn't work, use format-strings().